raganwald-deprecated/iGesture/README.md

 The naughts and crosses demonstration shows how to use one of iGesture's features, handling gestures using jQuery's custom events.
 Have a look at [naughts\_and\_crosses.js](naughts\_and\_crosses.js):

     $('body')
-  		// generate close and rotate gestures
+  		// generate close and circle gestures
-      .gesture(['close', 'rotateclockwise', 'rotatecounterclockwise'])
+      .gesture(['close', 'circleclockwise', 'circlecounterclockwise'])

-This tells the body of the page that we want three gestures to be treated as custom events: `close`, `rotateclockwise`, and `rotatecounterclockwise`.
+This tells the body of the page that we want three gestures to be treated as custom events: `close`, `circleclockwise`, and `circlecounterclockwise`.
 You nearly always want to execute this on the body. iGesture allows you to handle nearly any arbitrary sequence of strokes as a gesture, but the most common ones have names and you can easily handle them as custom events.
 The "X" gesture is known as "close" because it is commonly used to dismiss a dialog or close a window.
-The two "rotate" gestures are often used for rotating things.
+The two "circle" gestures are often used for rotating things.
 We're handling both so that it doesn't matter which way you draw a circle.
 It's often important to be liberal in the way you handle similar strokes: Different people draw common shapes in different ways.

 Speaking of handling custom gesture events, here's the jQuery-powered code that does that:

     $('.square')
-    	.bind('gesture_rotateclockwise', function(event) {
+    	.bind('gesture_circleclockwise', function(event) {
     		draw(event, 'naught')
     	})
-    	.bind('gesture_rotatecounterclockwise', function(event) {
+    	.bind('gesture_circlecounterclockwise', function(event) {
     		draw(event, 'naught')
     	})
     	.bind('gesture_close', function(event) {